PreschoolKindergartenFirst Grade

 The 'Directions' Skill: A Tiny Habit That Makes Kindergarten Feel Easier

 Picture a kindergarten classroom.
 The bell rings, and the teacher says: 'Okay friends, please put your markers in the blue bin, grab your snack from your backpack, and sit on the green rug.'
 For an adult, this is a simple sequence.
-For a five-year-old, it is a complex cognitive marathon.
+For a five-year-old, it can feel like a lot to hold in their head, especially when their body is still buzzing from play.

 If you want your child to hear you, you have to speak in a language their developing brain can process.
 And you have to practice it before the stakes are high.- Sunny Hedge

 If you want to make kindergarten feel significantly easier for your child (and your mornings easier for yourself), you need to build the 'Directions' skill.
-Let's break down a simple, daily habit you can start today to strengthen their cognitive stamina and prepare them for the classroom.
+Let’s walk through a simple, daily habit you can start today to strengthen their cognitive stamina and prepare them for the classroom.

 How to Build the 'Follow Directions' Habit